 A common request from our members at Manifest House is for more resources and advice on how to reduce or treat everyday stress and anxiety.
-While there are many different techniques and practices to try, Andrea Mazzilli from the Manifest House team breaks down the one that has been most helpful for her: the 5-4-3-2-1 method.
+While there are many different techniques to try, our very own Andrea Mazzilli from the Manifest House team breaks down the one that has been most helpful for her: the 5-4-3-2-1 method.

 As an anxious flyer, I first heard of the 5-4-3-2-1 method to calm anxiety in a book called “SOAR: The Breakthrough Treatment for Fear of Flying”.
 Personally, I do this exercise when I am experiencing small to medium amounts of anxiety, as I find it works best for these moments.
 When I start to feel the anxiety creeping in is when I incorporate the practice, and I’ve found that it helps me feel more grounded and relaxed.